EN 16114: Features

-The rule does not impose or interfere with any contractual obligations or intellectual property rights.
-Furthermore, it does not require or imply the need for third-party certification.
-It is not intended for certification, regulatory or contractual use, and is not intended nor designed to be used as a basis for personal or organizational status.
+The rule did not impose or interfere with any contractual obligations or intellectual property rights.
+Furthermore, it did not require or imply the need for third-party certification.
+It was not intended for certification, regulatory or contractual use, and was not intended nor designed to be used as a basis for personal or organizational status.

-Since 2011, the EN 16114 standard has been the main reference for the profession of Management Consultant.
+Since 2011, the EN 16114 standard was the main reference for the profession of Management Consultant until is was superseded by international standard ISO 20700 in 2018.